Program Tips

 Pre-Core Information

 Students who have pre-core status have been accepted into the college, but not into the core program.
-Pre-core status may be granted because the program is filled to capacity, admissions requirements need to be satisfied, or the program start date is in the future.
-Please speak with the program's Academic Advisor for more details.
+Pre-core status may be granted because the program is filled to capacity, academic preparedness requirements need to be satisfied, or the program start date is in the future.
+Please speak with the program's academic advisor for more details.

 Courses Available to Pre-Core Students